cdoty/9918-Adventures/Readme.md

 # 9918 Adventures is a starter assembly language project for the following TMS-9918a based systems
 * **Apple II** with E-Z Color Graphics Interface, Super Sprite, Third Millenium Arcade, or **AppleTi** boards.
-* BBC with Logotron Sprite Board card.
+* BBC with Logotron Sprite Board.
 * **BBC Bridge Companion** with modifications to enable full 16k VRAM access.
 * Bit90 computer.
 * Frael Bruc 100 computer.